agustinslions/SLPhotoSelection/README.md

 * Manual

-You need to add to your project the file
+You need to add this files to your project:
+  - The folder SLImagePickerController with all files.
   - UIViewController+SLPhotoSelection.h
   - UIViewController+SLPhotoSelection.m